Gustav Hundt

 Gustav Hundt (27 September 1894 – MIA 21 April 1945) was a general in the Wehrmacht of Nazi Germany during World War II who commanded several divisions.
 He was a recipient of the Knight's Cross of the Iron Cross.
-Hundt disappeared near Troppau, Czechoslovakia on 21 April 1945.
+Hundt disappeared near Opava, Czechoslovakia on 21 April 1945.
 He was officially declared dead on 7 June 1950 with the date of presumed death being 21 April 1945.